In New York politics, an end to the old boys’ club?

 Why We Wrote This

-Whether Andrew Cuomo is forced from power, the governor known for his bare-knuckle brand of politics may be among the last of the “three men in a room” version of New York state politics.
+Whether Andrew Cuomo is forced from power, the governor known for his bare-knuckle brand of politics may be among the last of the “three men in a room” version of New York state leadership.

 Back then she simply lacked the confidence to run for public office, Ms. Hochul said.
 “It’s something that women of my generation and some of other generations still experience.
 I didn’t have any role models.
 We were just women behind the scenes making the guys look good.”